 Based on the costs and charges paid by members, which are highlighted in this document, the funds adopted remain competitive.
+However the total costs and charges are higher than some Comparators' default arrangements, though the assets underlying the Comparators' default arrangements may not be identical to those of the Plan's default.
 The default arrangement for all periods falls below the 0.75% charging cap.